nroduit/weasis-pacs-connector/README.md

 To add properties or arguments in the JNLP there are two possibilities:

-1. Change the [default template](src/main/webapp/weasis.jnlp) path in weasis-pacs-connector.properties (TODO)
+1. Add parameters via the URL, see the [JNLP Builder documentation](JnlpBuilder) (arg, prop, and src)
-2. Add parameters via the URL, see the [JNLP Builder documentation](JnlpBuilder) (arg, prop, cdb...)
+2. Change the [default template](src/main/webapp/weasis.jnlp), see _jnlp.default.name_ in [weasis-connector-default.properties](src/main/resources/weasis-connector-default.properties)

 For [dcm4chee-arc](https://github.com/dcm4che/dcm4chee-arc):